nathaneltitane/dextop/README.md

       - Download, unpack and prepare base system image for use
       - Gather user information for successful setup
          - Initialize setup from within Termux
-         - Login as root in newly created proot container
          - Expand system image for normal use
          - Finalize setup from within proot container
    - VNC setup: